MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext displays lines containing the pattern root and 3 lines after them in file /etc/passwd 17-hidethisword displays the lines in teh files /etc/passwd that do not contain pattern bin 18-letteronly displays all lines of the files /etc/ssh_config starting with a letter
+16-whatsnext displays lines containing the pattern root and 3 lines after them in file /etc/passwd 17-hidethisword displays the lines in teh files /etc/passwd that do not contain pattern bin 18-letteronly displays all lines of the files /etc/ssh_config starting with a letter 19-AZ replaces characters A and C from input to Z and e respectively